HuakunTech/Tulyn/docs/src/content/docs/development/system-cmd.md

   order: 2
 ---

-Jarvis includes built-in system commands for essential tasks such as emptying the trash, restarting, shutting down, and adjusting the volume.
+KK includes built-in system commands for essential tasks such as emptying the trash, restarting, shutting down, and adjusting the volume.

-Here is a list of system commands that Jarvis supports and their status.
+Here is a list of system commands that KK supports and their status.
 I aim to support all commands provided by Raycast and Alfred.
 While some commands may be platform specific, I will try to implement them for all platforms.

 ## Raycast System Commands